ngomaneneo24-hub/Monosonet/sonet-client/docs/deploy-ota.md

 ### 7. Deploy web

 Once the web Docker container build finishes, go to your `1.x.0-ota-x` branch, copy the most recent commit hash.
-Post this hash in `#ops-deploys` and request someone with web deploy access deploy the built container.
+Note this hash in `#ops-deploys` and request someone with web deploy access deploy the built container.

 ### 8. Confirm successful deployment